Connect with others who understand.

 • Biofeedback training

-While having Bell’s palsy can be scary, it’s important to remember that the majority of people make a full recovery.
-Talk to your neurologist about any facial weakness or droopiness you notice.
+While Bell’s palsy can be scary, it’s important to remember that most people make a full recovery.
+Talk to your neurologist about any facial weakness or droopiness you notice before trying any alternative therapies.

-Facial weakness can have many other causes besides Bell’s palsy — some of them serious.
+Facial weakness can have many other causes besides Bell’s palsy, and some of them are serious.
 If you experience a sudden onset of drooping or weakness in one side of the face (within minutes to hours), go to the nearest emergency room without delay so doctors can check for a stroke.

 Talk With Others Who Understand